 Not every officiant is right for every couple—and that’s a good thing.

-If this approach resonates—if you’re looking for a ceremony that is crafted with presence and care, and shaped to sound like you—I invite you to reach out.
-We can start with a conversation and see whether it feels like a good fit, without pressure or obligation.
+If this approach resonates—if you’re looking for a ceremony shaped with presence and care, and designed to sound like you—I invite you to reach out.